Dave Checketts

-David W. Checketts (born 1955) is an American businessman and sports executive with a career spanning four decades.

-Checketts has served in c-suite roles or been owner of some of the most iconic brands in their respective industries, including the Utah Jazz, New York Knicks, New York Rangers, New York Liberty, Madison Square Garden (MSG), Legends Hospitality, and the St. Louis Blues.
+David Wayne Checketts (born September 16, 1955) is an American businessman and sports executive.
+Checketts has served in c-suite roles or been an owner of the Utah Jazz, New York Knicks, New York Rangers, New York Liberty, Madison Square Garden (MSG), Legends Hospitality, and the St. Louis Blues.
 He also advised on Tom Gores' purchase of the Detroit Pistons and of Joe Tsai's purchase of the Brooklyn Nets.

-Education
+Early life and education

-Checketts attended the University of Utah and later earned a master's degree in business administration from Brigham Young University.
+Checketts was born in Salt Lake City, Utah.
+Checketts graduated from Bountiful High School in 1973.
+Checketts graduated with a Bachelor of Science degree from the University of Utah in 1979, and, later, earned a Master of Business Administration degree from Brigham Young University in 1981.

 Career

 Checketts started his career with the Boston-based consulting firm Bain & Company.

 Then in 1983 at age 28, he became the president and general manager of the Utah Jazz, which made him the youngest chief executive in National Basketball Association (NBA) history.
 He then spent a year as the general manager of NBA International, where he worked to increase the league's presence around the world, including hosting the first regular season games played outside North America.
 The games took place in Tokyo in 1990.

 In 1991, Checketts became president of the New York Knicks.
 He then advanced to president and CEO of MSG, which owns the New York Knicks, New York Rangers, New York Liberty, MSG Network, Radio City Music Hall, and other properties.
 Through MSG, Checketts led the 1997 acquisition and renovation of Radio City Music Hall.
 Checketts is also responsible for founding the New York Liberty in 1997 as one of the original Women's National Basketball Association (WNBA) franchises.
 Under Checketts' leadership, the New York Knicks went to the NBA Finals in both 1994 and 1999.
 The team made the playoffs ten straight seasons as well as earning a record 460 straight MSG sellouts.
 During his tenure, Forbes named the Knicks the most valuable franchise in the NBA and MSG was named Arena of the Year for six straight years.

-In 2001, Checketts founded SCP Worldwide, a sports consulting and investment entity.
+In 2001, Checketts resigned as president and CEO of MSG and founded SCP Worldwide, a sports consulting and investment entity.
 Under SCP Worldwide, Checketts founded the Major League Soccer club Real Salt Lake (RSL) in 2005; Checketts is credited with building Rio Tinto Stadium and establishing it as the home of the club.
 Under his ownership, RSL won the 2009 MLS Championship.
-Through SCP Worldwide, in 2005 Checketts also acquired the NHL's St. Louis Blues until 2012.
+Through SCP Worldwide, in 2005 Checketts acquired the NHL's St. Louis Blues, which he owned until the 2019 season when the team won the Stanley Cup.
+The group sold the team after that.